Upgrade Ops Manager from a

 On each Ops Manager server, back up your existing configuration files and logs to a directory other than the install directory.¶

-The following example backs up the configuration files and logs to the server’s home directory:
+The following example backs up the configuration files and logs to your home directory:

 cp -a <install_dir>/conf ~/mms_conf.backup cp -a <install_dir>/logs ~/mms_logs.backup